miqbaltariq/SECP1513202420251/06/DanishIzzKhan/readme.md

 # Welcome to my work archive!

 Hi!
-I"m Danish Izz Khan and this is my work archive consisting of all the assignments done for SECP1513 for session 24/25, semester 1.
+I'm Danish Izz Khan and this is my work archive consisting of all the assignments done for SECP1513 for session 24/25, semester 1.

 ## Assignments